Bad Suns: Background

-Bad Suns formed in early 2012.
-The band is made up of Christopher "Christo" Bowman (vocals), Gavin Bennett (bass/keyboard), Miles Morris (drums), and Ray Libby (guitar).
-“I grew up with a lot of world music playing in the house.
-When I was 10, I started getting heavily interested in the guitar, and my dad began introducing me to his records from the ’70s and the ’80s.
-Initially Elvis Costello, then to The Clash, The Cure, and so on,” notes Bowman, “all of these artists and bands had a big impact on me, at a young age, as far as song composition goes.”
+Bad Suns formed in 2010.
+The original line-up consisted of Christopher "Christo" Bowman (vocals), Gavin Bennett (bass/keyboard), Miles Morris (drums, son of Athena Lee & James Kottak, nephew of Tommy Lee), and Skyler Leon (guitar).
+"I grew up with a lot of world music playing in the house.
+When I was 10, I started getting heavily interested in the guitar, and my dad began introducing me to his records from the '70s and the '80s.
+Initially Elvis Costello, then to The Clash, The Cure, and so on," notes Bowman, "all of these artists and bands had a big impact on me, at a young age, as far as song composition goes."
 The debut EP Transpose features angst-ridden riffs and ethereal vocals reminiscent of post-punk legends of the early '80s.
-“I started writing my first songs at that time," Bowman continues, “Though we can now reflect on that era of music, those artists were ahead of their time in a lot of ways.
-That’s what’s most inspiring.”
+"I started writing my first songs at that time," Bowman continues, "Though we can now reflect on that era of music, those artists were ahead of their time in a lot of ways.
+That's what's most inspiring."

 The band released "Cardiac Arrest" online, where it went viral.
-The Transpose EP was recorded in the studio with producer Eric Palmquist (The Mars Volta, Wavves, Trash Talk) and preceded the band's debut 2014 album, Language & Perspective.
-“The writing and recording process is always exciting, because it’s constantly changing and unique to each song.
-Inspiration comes and goes as it pleases, so a night when a song gets written is a very good night,” says Bowman.
+The Transpose EP was recorded in the studio with producer Eric Palmquist (the Mars Volta, Wavves, Trash Talk) and preceded the band's debut 2014 album, Language & Perspective.
+"The writing and recording process is always exciting, because it's constantly changing and unique to each song.
+Inspiration comes and goes as it pleases, so a night when a song gets written is a very good night," says Bowman.
 In 2014, the band opened for British indie-pop band The 1975 and later headlined a tour in small venues, such as The Troubadour in West Hollywood.
 The bands rising fame has led them to perform in music festivals.
 In 2015, they played in the Mojave Tent at Coachella.

 Bad Suns released their second album, Disappear Here, on September 16, 2016.
 Bowman came up with the name of the album while reading Less than Zero by Bret Easton Ellis, "Maybe the second or third time the 'Disappear Here' billboard appears in the narrative, it sort of just hit me like a ton of bricks.
 It encapsulated absolutely everything."
 On October 6, 2017, Bad Suns released the single "This Was a Home Once".

 On November 13, 2018, they announced that they had signed with Epitaph Records and released their first new music in over a year, "Away We Go."
 On January 14, 2019, Bad Suns announced their next album called Mystic Truth, which was released on March 22, 2019.
 The band later released two singles that were originally intended for release on Mystic Truth but were later removed from the album.
 "I'm Not Having Any Fun" and "Unstable" were released on April 24, 2020, and May 15, 2020, respectively.